 On the track to the lake you may encounter tomtit, rifleman, robin, tui, fernbird, silvereye, grey warbler, bellbird, and even kaka or kakariki.

-Lake Daniell is within the Maruia Waka Huia special biodiversity area which is a time capsule of what New Zealand once was.
+Lake Daniell is within the Maruia Waka Huia special biodiversity area.
 Keeping the many rare wildlife and plant species of the Maruia area safe from introduced predators requires a massive conservation effort.

 You may encounter some of the many predator traps along the way that are part of this effort.